chronos2810/gcp-packet-capture/README.md

 We are going to create the following resources

-- One Instance Template
+- Instance Template
-- One Managed Instance Group from that template
+- Managed Instance Group from that template
-- One TCP Internal Load Balancer
+- TCP Internal Load Balancer

 1. Create an Instance Template for the Managed Instance Group